 Much of the advice and coverage around PCOS is focused on getting pregnant, but what happens to your PCOS symptoms after pregnancy?

-It is important to remember that some of the symptoms of PCOS, such as hormonal imbalance and associated weight gain, can return and even worsen after pregnancy – and that being pregnant and successfully giving birth does not mean that PCOS has gone away.
+It is important to remember that some of the symptoms of PCOS, such as hormonal imbalance and associated weight gain, can return and even worsen after pregnancy if you disregard your health, especially if you are busy with your baby– and that being pregnant and successfully giving birth does not mean that PCOS has gone away.

-PCOS is a lifelong but highly manageable condition, and if you have any concerns you should seek medical advice from your GP.
+PCOS can become a highly manageable condition, and if you have any concerns you should seek medical advice from your GP or Specialist.

 References: